usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 constraints on its resources and the large number of entities within its purview to investigate, the Department is unable to guarantee that it will conduct a specific amount of enforcement under subpart H of this part on a particular schedule.

 The Department has considered many States’ approaches to assessing compliance with their web accessibility laws 247 and declines to adopt these laws at the Federal level.
 State laws like those in Florida, Illinois, and Massachusetts, which do not specify how compliance will be measured or how entities can demonstrate compliance, are essentially requiring 100 percent compliance with a technical standard.
 This approach is not feasible for the reasons discussed earlier in this section.
-In addition, this 243 36 CFR 1194.1; id. at part 1194, appendix A, section E205.4.
-244 See 14 CFR 382.43.
-245 88 FR 51980.
-246 See § 35.172(b) and (c) (describing the process for compliance reviews).
-As noted, however, the Department is unable to guarantee that it will conduct a specific amount of enforcement under subpart H of this part on a particular schedule.
-247 88 FR 51980–51981.

-approach is not feasible because of the large number and wide variety of public entities covered by the ADA, as compared with the relatively limited number of State agencies in a given State.
+In addition, this approach is not feasible because of the large number and wide variety of public entities covered by the ADA, as compared with the relatively limited number of State agencies in a given State.
 Laws like California’s, which require entities covered by California’s law to certify or post evidence of compliance, would impose administrative burdens on